vijay1528/fogos-lineageos-guide/README.md

 git config --global user.email "you@example.com"
 git config --global user.name "YourUserNameNotMine"
 ```
-* replace you@example.com and YourUserNameNotMine with yours
+* replace you@example.com and YourUserNameNotMine with your github email and username

 ```bash
 sudo apt update